 Even in times of coronavirus, politicians must not lose sight of their other responsibilities for human rights and environmental protection.
 Complying with them is part of our collective responsibility - in good times and bad.
 This also applies to access to basic social services, such as education, which must be guaranteed.
 Even now, a few weeks into the pandemic, 1.5 billion pupils and students are affected by school closures worldwide, hundreds of millions of them will never return to the classroom.

 The answers to coronavirus must not lose track of the Sustainable Development Goals.
 During the pandemic, the climate crisis has taken the back seat.
 Individual voices in politics and industry are already calling for existing environmental protection measures to be reversed for their own benefit.
 But that would be a step in the wrong direction.
 The crisis requires sustainable answers.
-These also include strengthening global gender-equitable social and healthcare systems, that address specific risks for women and thus contribute to lasting change.
+These also include strengthening global gender-equitable social and healthcare systems, that address specific risks for women and specifically for Black women and women of color who experience both, racism and sexism.

-Social and gender inequality is a core issue and has to be tackled now.
+Intersectional discriminations based on gender, race, class and all other forms of social oppression bolstering inequality are core issues and have to be tackled now.
 Governments must not forget this in their political decisions to contain the virus.
 And if they do, we must stand together and remind them, wherever and whenever necessary.